anthonyburdi/link-shortener/README.md

 ## Link Shortener

-Quick link shortener for an interview prep session
+Quick link shortener for an interview prep session written in flask and deployable to AWS

 To install:
 `git clone` this repo
 `vagrant up` from repo directory

 Dependencies: git, vagrant

-If you want to use with Amazon AWS, add your credentials to your local environment variables: export AWS_ACCESS_KEY="FILL THIS IN" export AWS_SECRET_KEY="FILL THIS IN" export AWS_KEYPAIR_NAME="FILL THIS IN" export AWS_KEYPAIR_PRIVATEKEY_PATH="FILL THIS IN"
+If you want to use with Amazon AWS, add your credentials to your local environment variables:
+export AWS_ACCESS_KEY="FILL THIS IN"
+export AWS_SECRET_KEY="FILL THIS IN"
+export AWS_KEYPAIR_NAME="FILL THIS IN"
+export AWS_KEYPAIR_PRIVATEKEY_PATH="FILL THIS IN"
+export AWS_PROVIDER_ID="FILL THIS IN"
+export AWS_SECURITY_GROUP="FILL THIS IN"

 Make sure the user you create has access to create EC2 instances.